sepp2k/FiffiScript/README.md

 This project was quickly thrown together to demonstrate how to use dlopen and libffi to create a working FFI in an interpreter.
-It should not be considered an example of good practices in interpreter design (for example it has horrible error reporting, does not keep track of location information, executes the code using a simple AST traversal, does not include "advanced" features like arithmetic or loops, is under-documented and under-tested and is generally just the result of trying to get something to work quickly).
+It should not be considered an example of good practices in interpreter design (for example it executes the code using a simple AST traversal, does not include "advanced" features like arithmetic or loops, is under-documented and under-tested and is generally just the result of trying to get something to work quickly).